rohankannan/MotorMarket/README.md

-# Project Choice: A market place for cars
+# Project Choice: A marketplace for cars

 ## 1.